Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-windows-vm.md

 weight: 20
 ---
 ___
-On this page, you can find an explanation of how to connect to the Windows Virtual Machine created in Cloud Console using Remote Desktop Protocol
+On this page, you can find an explanation of how to connect to the Windows Virtual Machine created in the Cloud Console using the Remote Desktop Protocol

 # Table of contents
 1. [Prerequisites](#prerequisites)